BjornL1/balance-stock/README.md

 - Select 'JSON' and then click Create.
 This will trigger the json file with your API credentials in it to download to your machine.
 - Go back to the library and search for "google sheets".
 - Click Enable.
-- From your local downloads folder, add file directly to your Gitpod workspace, and rename the file to creds.json.
+- From your local downloads folder, add the file directly to your Gitpod workspace, and rename the file to creds.json.
 - Within the file, copy the value for 'client email'.
-- Paste this email address into the 'Share' area of your Google Sheet, assigning the role of Editor, untick "Notify People" and then click "share".
+- Paste this email address into the 'Share' area of your Google Sheet, assign the role of Editor, untick "Notify People" and then click "share".

 Enable API within IDE